tonyxieuoft/BCB430_Chang_Lab_program/README.md

 During the automation of remote BLAST, the program emulates a web user and accesses the NCBI web application to obtain genome accessions and run BLAST processes.
 At any given moment, approximately ten BLAST processes run parallel to each other.

 In contrast, local BLAST requires the additional installment of the NCBI BLAST+ and NCBI Datasets command line applications.
 In the local BLAST workflow, subject genomes are sequentially downloaded, blasted against, then immediately deleted one-by-one.
 The process is slow and laborious, with the main bottleneck being the genome download step.
-Currently, because of its issues, local BLAST is not supported.
+Currently, because of its issues, local BLAST is **not supported**.
 Right now, I am working to create a "local server" version of the local BLAST that leverages the increased memory and processing power of local servers to improve upon these weaknesses.

 #### Expect Threshold (optional input)